 Does Your Last Will and Durable Power of Attorney (POA) and Health Care Directive Measure Up?

 Your estate plan is an investment in you and your family’s future.
 As years pass, your family may grow, your assets will change, and new laws will be passed.
 We recommend all of our clients review their estate planning documents once every three to six years.

-Below are a checklist and some questions YOU should ask yourself when reviewing your existing NJ estate plan documents.
+Below is my checklist and some of the questions YOU should ask yourself when reviewing your existing NJ estate plan documents.

 - Have you moved to another state since you last updated your New Jersey will?
 If you moved from another state to New Jersey, there may be questions about the interpretation or validity of your existing estate planning documents.

 Generally, estate planning documents, including your Last Will when executed in another state will be valid in New Jersey, but our state may have specific statutes or tax laws that are not addressed in your existing estate plan.
 You may want to contact a us to update your Last Will & Testament.

 - Do you have a personal property designation in your will?Is there a a separate writing where you indicate who should receive specific items of your personal property such as photographs, jewelry, art work, etc?
 If you have one, you should review it and make sure that it is still an expression of your wishes.
 If you don’t have a personal property designation, you may want to consider creating one so that specific items will go to specific people.

 - Is any person receiving all or a portion of your estate a child (under 18, 25 or 30)?
 If so, your will should make provisions for that property to be held by the minor’s Guardian or trustee under a written trust provision until he or she attains an appropriate age.